UsefulBroom/useful-scoreboard/README.md

 6/13/2022 Update: <br>
 I spent the last couple days doing some research.
 A few of the languages I'm trying to incorperate are totally new to me.
 I am hoping to get a 'placeholder' up and running tomorrow.
 This week is kind of heavy on homework so I'll keep things posted here.

+6/14/2022 Update: <br>
+I stood up Next.JS, Tailwind, and React-Query.
+In install only, I also built a dev branch but there isn't really any thing to show yet.
+So, I'm keeping it locally until I get something framed up.